TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 15/Matthew 15.22.md

 ---

-And behold, a Canaanitish woman came out from those borders, and cried, saying, Have mercy on me, O Lord, thou son of David; my daughter is grievously vexed with a demon.
+Behold, a Canaanite woman came out from those borders, and cried, saying, "Have mercy on me, Lord, you son of David!
+My daughter is severely demonized!"